Doctors' plot: Media campaign

-Unmasking the gang of poisoner-doctors struck a blow against the international Jewish Zionist organization....
-Now all can see what sort of philanthropists and "friends of peace" hid beneath the sign-board of "Joint."

 Other participants in the terrorist group (Vinogradov, M. Kogan, Egorov) were discovered, as has been presently determined, to have been long-time agents of English intelligence, serving it for many years, carrying out its most criminal and sordid tasks.
 The bigwigs of the USA and their English junior partners know that to achieve domination over other nations by peaceful means is impossible.
 Feverishly preparing for a new world war, they energetically send spies inside the USSR and the people's democratic countries: they attempt to accomplish what the Hitlerites could not do — to create in the USSR their own subversive "fifth column."...

-The Soviet people should not for a minute forget about the need to heighten their vigilance in all ways possible, to be alert for all schemes of war-mongers and their agents, to constantly strengthen the Armed Forces and the intelligence organs of our government.
+The Soviet people should not for a minute forget about the need to heighten their vigilance in all ways possible, to be alert for all schemes of war-mongers and their agents, to constantly strengthen the Armed Forces and the intelligence organs of our government."